rohangpta/dist-ml-pipeline/README.md

 Run standalone jobs during model development using `k create job --from=cronjob/cron-ptjob cron-ptjob`.

-Note: used as final project for CIS 188 (https://cis188.org/)
+Used as final project for CIS 188 at the University of Pennsylvania (https://cis188.org/)